HaakonWiland/Notes/cryptography/Cryptography concepts and theory.md

 -> Iterated hashes split the input into blocks of fixed size and operate on each block sequentially using a function.

 **Merkle-Damgård construction:**
-1. Break message m into n-bit blocks m1 , m2 , .... ml.
+1. Break message m into n bit-blocks m1 , m2 , .... ml.
 2. Add padding and encoding of the length of m (may or may not add one block)
-3. Input each block into compression function h along with chained output(Use an IV to start)
+3. Input each block into compression function h along with chained output(Use an IV to start).
+Note the compression function is a function that takes in two k-bit strings and sends out one k-bit string.

 ![[Pasted image 20240214131621.png]]

 Note: If compression function h is collision-resistant, then hash function h is collision-resistant.
-(CHECK UP PROOF)
+(CHECK UP PROOF) #TODO

 Possible weaknesses:
-- Length extension attack: Once you have one collision -> easy to find more.
+- Length extension attack: Once you have one collision -> easy to find more. e.i. we would have two inputs, that when send into the hash function would yield the same output: H(M1) = H(M2). <=>  two different messages with the same hash.
 - Second-preimage attacks: Generally not as hard as they should be.

 Hash functions using M-D Construction: MD5, SHA-1, SHA-2-family.